 Overall, Maca has over 60 different phytonutrients.
 “Phytonutrients” is Greek for plant nutrients, that is, the beneficial chemicals in plants that keep them healthy, and so too us when we eat them.
 (One of the big controversies regarding American grown food is its lack of nutritional value due to genetic engineering and artificial fertilizers.)

-Native Peruvians traditionally have utilized maca since pre-Incan times for both nutritional and medicinal purposes.
+Native Peruvians have traditionally used maca since pre-Incan times for both nutritional and medicinal purposes.
 They even make a liquor from Maca!

 When a friend wrote, “I just tried to order Maca but there was a warning from the state of California that it contains ingredients that can cause cancer or birth defects so I decided to wait before I ordered it,” I Googled for Maca + Cancer.
 I found the following on the Memorial Sloan Kettering Cancer Center site: